phetsims/phet-info/doc/typescript-conventions.md

 ```
 Since the `computeHabitat` method doesn't call `bark`, it may be rewritten to accept `computeHabitat( animal: Animal )`.

-However, something that has to be PhET-iO Instrumented should use `Property` instead of `IProperty` even if the additional
+However, something that has to be PhET-iO instrumented should use `Property` instead of `IProperty` even if the additional
 `Property` methods are not exercised.
-This will help clients know that must be a full instrumentable axon Property.
+This will help clients know that it must be a fully-instrumentable axon Property.

 ### Prefer IReadOnlyProperty to DerivedProperty for type annotations.

-Prefer IReadOnlyProperty to DerivedProperty for type annotations, see https://github.com/phetsims/build-a-nucleus/issues/13
+Prefer `IReadOnlyProperty` to `DerivedProperty` for type declarations, see https://github.com/phetsims/build-a-nucleus/issues/13

 ```ts
 class HalfLifeInformationNode extends Node {